gabrielbdornas/braicode/pages/002-03-strings.md

 SyntaxError: invalid syntax
 ```

-Above the "invalid syntax" error shows that our string starts in 'P' and then terminates in 'n'.
+Above the `invalid syntax` error shows that to Python our string started in `P` and  terminates in `n`.
-All these characters that we have here after the second apostrophe (_s course for Beginners_) Python interpreter doesn't know what they are.
+All these characters that we have here after the second apostrophe (`s course for Beginners`) Python interpreter doesn't know what they are.
 To solve this problem, we need to use double quotes to define our string, than we can have a single quote in the middle of it.

 ```python script